 We are unable to schedule an appointment until we receive the completed packet.

 How quickly can I be seen after I register?

 The wait time for a new appointment varies and depends upon the provider.
 If you have an urgent health care need, please tell us on the health history form of the New Patient Admissions packet.
-A triage nurse will determine whether you should be seen today, tomorrow, within the week or within 2 weeks, and our patient access team will contact you to schedule an appointment.
+Walk-in services are available to all who need it immediately.
+For other immediate concerns, a triage nurse will determine whether you should be seen today, tomorrow, within the week or within 2 weeks, and our patient access team will contact you to schedule an appointment.

 New patients are encouraged to indicate on their New Patient Admissions Packet which office they would like to be seen in.